 For this curd I used orange, tangerine, clementine and lemon.
 The combination of the variety of citrus fruits give this recipe an interesting twist.
 Put it on toast, make a tart or eat it by the spoonful.
 No matter how you choose to use this curd its delicious.
 I used a navel orange and honey tangerine to make this recipe.
 The honey tangerine is quite large (for a tangerine) and very juicy. —sdebrango

-- With microplane zest each piece of fruit and then juice.
-Measure half cup of the juice and 2 1/2 tbs of the zest.
+With microplane zest each piece of fruit and then juice.
+Measure half cup of the juice and 1 heaping tbs of the zest.

-- Pour through sieve into a bowl, add the tsp of orange zest stir to combine and cover with plastic wrap directly onto the curd and let come to room temperature, then refrigerate overnight.
+Pour through a sieve into a bowl or large measuring cup, add the 1 tsp orange zest stir to combine and cover with plastic that sits directly on top of the curd, allow to come to room temperature then refrigerate overnight.

 I have loved to cook for as long as I can remember, am self taught learning as I go.
 I come from a large Italian family and food was at the center of almost every gathering.
 My grandfather made his own wine and I remember the barrels of wine in the cellar of my grandfathers home, I watched my mother and aunts making homemade pasta and remember how wonderful it was to sit down to a truly amazing dinner.
 Cooking for me is a way to express myself its my creative outlet.
 I enjoy making all types of food but especially enjoy baking,

 I live in Brooklyn, NY, and I share my home with my two dogs Izzy and Nando.

 I like to collect cookbooks and scour magazines and newspapers for recipes.
 I hope one day to organize them.